timvandermeij/mobile-radio-tomography/README.md

 * SVD
 * Truncated SVD

 Run `python2 dashboard.py` in a terminal to open the dashboard.
-In the `Reconstruction` menu choose `Start` to start the reconstruction and visualization components with the default parameters.
+The toolbar allows you to change the used reconstructor and start the reconstruction and visualization process.

 Running the tests
 =================